synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 ---

-## Auto-Lock
+## Lock Modes

+Bridging GPIO0 → GPIO1 switches the device into **Dead Lock mode** (idle LED pulses red).
+Bridging GPIO0 → GPIO2 switches into **CRC Lock mode** (idle LED pulses red).
+Both modes are intended for testing — they deliberately force a battery into a locked state.

+**Dead Lock** sets failure-code nybble 40 to 15 (FC_DEAD) and recalculates the checksum covering that range so the frame remains internally consistent.
+The BMS treats FC_DEAD as a dead battery regardless.
+This is the cleaner lock — all checksums pass, only the failure code is wrong.

+**CRC Lock** corrupts the checksum nybbles directly, leaving the frame in an inconsistent state.
+The BMS rejects the frame because the checksums don't match the data.

-Two lock modes are available by bridging GPIO 0 to a sense pin before inserting a battery.
-The idle LED pulses red in both modes.
-Types 5, 6, and unknown are rejected — only types 0, 2, and 3 are supported.
+In both modes, when a battery is detected the device reads the frame and identifies the battery type.
+Types 5, 6, and unknown are rejected immediately (yellow LED) — only types 0, 2, and 3 are supported.
+If the battery is already locked, the device reports it and stops.

-Dead Lock — bridge GPIO 0 → GPIO 1
-Sets nybble 40 (the failure code field) to 15, flagging the battery as dead while leaving checksums intact.
-Reads back after each write to confirm the value survived.
-On success the LED flashes green, on failure red.
+Lock is attempted up to three times per mode.
+After each write the frame is read back to confirm the lock was applied.
+On success the LED flashes green.
+On failure it flashes red.
 Remove the bridge to return to scan/unlock mode.

-CRC Lock — bridge GPIO 0 → GPIO 2
-Corrupts the three checksum nybbles in the battery frame, forcing the BMS to treat the battery as locked.
-Attempted up to three times with an incrementing offset each pass.
-The frame is read back after each write to confirm the corruption stuck.

 ---